ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Endpoint Aliases

 An Endpoint can have an alternative definition when using different protocols.
-For example, a server that supports both TLS/TCP and QUIC may be accessible on two different port numbers depending on which protocol is used.
+For example, a server that supports both TLS/TCP and QUIC could be accessible on two different port numbers depending on which protocol is used.

 To support this, Endpoint objects can specify "aliases".
 An Endpoint can have